trafficinc/wayfinder-core/README.md

 This repo is intentionally kept separate from the test application.
 The framework is being built around explicit wiring and no hidden framework magic.

 The runtime package is currently published as `wayfinder/core`, and the namespaces remain `Wayfinder\\...`.
-For package naming, starter distribution, and local Composer override workflow, see `docs/local-development.md`.
+For package naming, starter distribution, and local Composer override workflow.
 To install the framework starter, go here: [trafficinc/stackmint](https://github.com/trafficinc/stackmint)

 ## Current state